Structure-preserving approximation of the non-isothermal Cahn-Hilliard system based on the entropy equation: Structure-preserving property

-\begin{remark} We should note that \cref{th:existence} gives the existence of a bounded solution with strictly positive temperature.
+\begin{remark} \begin{enumerate} \item We should note that \cref{th:existence} gives the existence of a bounded solution with strictly positive temperature.
 The bounds depend on $h,\tau$ due to the use of inverse inequalities.
-Note that the quasi-uniformity assumptions is only for simplicity and can be omitted, if local mesh sizes are considered. \end{remark}
+Note that the quasi-uniformity assumptions is only for simplicity and can be omitted, if local mesh sizes are considered.
+Furthermore, we expect the result to be extendable to a larger class of Helmholtz free energies $f$. \item Uniqueness of solution for small $\tau$ is a consequence of the implicit function theorem.
+However, for larger $\tau$ multiple solution may exist and can affect the convergence of the Newton method. \end{enumerate} \end{remark}